-If you’re a budding musician, you may be wondering how to tune your guitar and what you can do to keep it in tune.
+If you’re a beginner learning guitar, learning how to tune a guitar in standard tuning is the first thing you need to do.
 Even for more advanced players, there are some interesting things about tuning a guitar that you may not know.

-If you want to know how to tune a guitar, standard guitar tuning, EADGBE, is the most common tuning for the tuned notes of your guitar strings.
+Standard guitar tuning, EADGBE, is the most common tuning for the tuned notes of your guitar strings.
 Standard tuning frequencies can also be measured in Hz.
 It’s good to learn how to tune with and without a tuner and how to look after your guitar and it’s tuning pegs.